Al3x-G/Crop_Circle/README.md

 ### Code

-All code was written by Alex Gordon working alongside Code Institute for support and guidance.
+All code was written by Alex Gordon working alongside Code Institute for support, guidance and classes.

 ### Special mention